Nexosis/nexosis.github.io/_tutorials/network-security.md

 .max30 {max-height:30em;}
 </style>

 This tutorial will use the Nexosis API to classify malicious network traffic using prepared network data captured from a Defense Department Network while it was under attack.
-Given this data, we'll show how Machine Learning can be used to build a model that will classify network data as malicious or normal based on it's characteristics.
+Given this data, we'll show how Machine Learning can be used to build a model that will classify network data as malicious or normal based on its characteristics.

 ### Details
 **Scope:** This tutorial will teach more detailed concepts on formatting datasets as well as understanding Classification metrics and understanding the Confusion Matrix.